 Stopline is EMPHN's independent, external whistleblower receipt and investigations service.
 Stopline fulfils the role of EMPHN's Whistleblower Investigation Officer (WIO).
 Reports to Stopline are managed to ensure the identity and rights of the whistleblower are protected.
-Stopline undertakes investigations of reports on behalf of EMPHN.
+Once a report has been assessed as requiring investigation by EMPHN, Stopline undertakes that investigation on behalf of EMPHN.

-Reports to Stopline can be made via telephone, email, voicemail, or online via a dedicated website and a smart phone app available for download on iPhone or Android, 24 hours a day, 365 days a year.
+Reports to Stopline can be made via telephone, email, voicemail, or online via a dedicated website, 24 hours a day, 365 days a year.
 Language and translation support and services are also available.

 EMPHN has appointed its Company Secretary and Legal Counsel as the Whistleblower Protection Officer (WPO).
-The WIO will liaise with the WPO as required once an eligible disclosure is made to assist with the investigation and ensure the protections afforded by the Act are invoked.
+The WPO approves investigations of eligible reports The WIO will liaise with the WPO as required once an eligible disclosure is made to assist with the investigation and ensure the protections afforded by the Act are invoked.
 The WPO deals with queries about whistleblower disclosures in relation to EMPHN.